isabellyrocha/pipetune/README.md

 - Spark Kmeans
 - Spark Stream

 > The input data is formatted in h5py.
 The binaries are not uploaded to this repository because of Github's file size limitation.
-Please find binaries at the following google drive link.
+You will be directed in the following instructions to download them from google drive.
+The link below is direct access to the binaries.

 https://drive.google.com/file/d/1b4YHtRNNCYbf85re3dlDIIQMfBvqJlKM/view?usp=sharing